 I am taking a break at Grand Cafe Loos in Rotterdam, The Netherlands.
-My mind is spinning around as I try to defragment and reorganize the many experiences, images and memories that have made 2016 such a fascinating year.
+My mind is spinning around as I try to defragment and reorganize the many experiences, images and memories that have made this such a fascinating year.
 Its easy to pick out the large, juicy chunks, which have captivated most of us around the globe: political upheaval, geo-political instability, corporate scandals to name but a few.
 However it’s the less talked about, more subtle and nuanced changes brewing just beneath the surface that trigger my mind:

 A Trend of Unplanned Executive Departures

 I recently met with a Board Member of a large global institution in Amsterdam, a successful executive in his mid fifties.
 During our meeting he surprised me with the news that he decided to leave the company.
 He has in the same period been approached by another global firm to join their Board of Directors, but also kindly declined that offer.
 I was not only taken by surprise, but utterly baffled.
 Why would you quit if you still have so much to contribute?
 Why would you subsequently turn down the opportunity of a lifetime to make a great next step?
 As he started to explain his various considerations, I realized that he fitted into a pattern I have been observing throughout 2016.
 He appears to be part of a trend; a growing number of executives quitting their jobs without any apparent weighty reasons.